deril-237/skills-introduction-to-github2/profile.md

-Welcome on my Github profile
+Welcome to my Github profile